 Rely on over hooks and under hooks instead of gi grips.
 These guards are commonly used for no-gi grappling.
 This adjustment can initially feel strange, especially if you’re a devoted Gi player.

 Guard retention in no-gi emphasizes framing, posting, and inverting techniques to maintain distance control without gi grips.
-These techniques offer a new perspective on guard play and add layers to your game that you might not have explored in your gi training.
+These techniques offer a new perspective on guard play and add layers to your game that you might not have explored in your GI training.

 Adapting to these changes requires a flexible mindset and extensive practice.
 Embrace the change, explore these new guards and techniques, and watch your guard game evolve in the world of no-gi grappling.